 - a.
-Request a Project Initiation Meeting required by Administration for projects in the CIP expected to be one hundred thousand dollars (\$100,000) or more. - b.
-A fully executed Solicitation Request Form is to be submitted to the Procurement Services Department. - c.
-Submittal of all technical specifications, permit requirements, special conditions/requirements, plans, prints and/or drawings necessary to the project.
-Specifications are submitted electronically to the Procurement Services Department in an editable format. - d.
-The requesting department is to review the draft of the solicitation and return to the Procurement Services Department with corrections and/or changes. - e.
-The requesting department is to provide a representative to attend a pre-bid information conference, bid opening and pre-award.
+A fully executed Solicitation Request Form shall be submitted to the Procurement Services Department. - b.
+Submittal of all technical specifications, permit requirements, special conditions/requirements, plans, prints and/or drawings and any local, state or federal grant requirements; necessary to the project.
+Specifications are submitted electronically to the Procurement Services Department in an editable format. - c.
+The requesting department shall review the draft of the solicitation and return to the Procurement Services Department with corrections and/or changes. - d.
+The requesting department shall provide a representative to attend a pre-bid information conference and pre-award. - e.
+The requesting department must review all questions received and provide Procurement with appropriate answers to generate an addendum if applicable.